 EFTA aims to negotiate disciplines that ensure that trade liberalisation will not be impaired by anti-competitive practices of private or public undertakings that may prevent, restrict, or distort competition.

-EFTA aims to facilitate its suppliers’ access to the government procurement market in Moldova based on the WTO revised Agreement on Government Procurement and will seek additional access where appropriate.
+EFTA aims to facilitate its suppliers’ access to the government procurement market in Moldova based on the WTO revised Agreement on Government Procurement to which both the EFTA States and Moldova are party and will seek additional access where appropriate.

 Trade and Sustainable Development